-Auburn Photonics Lab
+Photonics and Structured Light Lab

 We are pioneering next-generation photonic devices and systems tailored for imaging, communications, and computing.